Damond Motorsports Mazdaspeed3 Transmission Motor Mount Install Guide

 To aid in installing the DM TMM, unclip the shifter cables from the bracket shown here, and unbolt the 12mm bolts securing bracket from the transmission (note: the bracket or cables do not need to be completely removed, just unbolted to allow some movement when installing the DM TMM).
 To unclip the cables from the bracket, push in on the tabs (green arrows) with a flat head screwdriver or needle nose pliers, and pull directly up.
 The cables can remain attached to the shift fork assemblies.

-Install the DM TMM base and carrier that was assembled earlier, using the factory nuts, and the provided short fine thread 19mm bolt and 1 washer.
+Install the DM TMM base and carrier that was assembled earlier, using the factory nuts, and the provided short fine thread 19mm bolt.
 Hand tighten the bolt first, and then the 17mm nuts.
 Torque the bolt first then the nuts to 50ft/lbs.

 This is the hardest step, as the top piece may not line up easily.
 This is due to the transmission shifting upon removing the factory TMM, or having other aftermarket motor mounts that secure the engine from moving much.
 We recommend playing with the jacking position underneath the transmission, lifting and lowering the transmission, until the hole in the top piece lines up with the bushing sleeve, and the bolt can be inserted.
 In some cases, removing or unbolting the RMM may be needed to provide the movement for the TMM components to line up.